Seeing the Whole Picture

 Drive out of the turn.
 Often reveals residual neuromuscular inhibition that gross strength measures miss entirely.

 Imagine you test both legs and they come out roughly equivalent in total time.
 You might be ready to clear that athlete.
-But what if the deficit is hiding in their decelerative capability specifically?
+But what if the deficit is hiding their decelerative capability specifically?
 That’s the exact motor quality most associated with the injury mechanism — and you’ve missed it completely.

 Finding the right tool

-JC's team conducted a systematic product review of inertial measurement unit technologies — wearable sensors capable of capturing movement data in real-world conditions.
-The review, published in 2025 (Albarran et al.), evaluated available options across a range of criteria relevant to applied clinical and research use.
+JC’s team conducted a systematic product review of inertial measurement unit (IMU) technologies — wearable sensors capable of capturing movement data in real-world conditions.
+The review, published in 2025 (Albarran et al.), evaluated the available options across a range of criteria relevant to applied clinical and research use.

 Plantiga came out on top.

 After the product review, we found Plantiga to be the best sensors on the market to provide the information we needed.
+The pod-based system, worn in the shoe, was capable of capturing the variables that matter most in COD assessment: peak acceleration, peak deceleration, COD time, and peak re-acceleration — the four components that a total time score buries.

 From pilot to protocol